Tuttotorna/OMNIA/README.md

 UNSTABLE

-GO

-Structural behavior remains admissible under tested conditions.
+GO means structural behavior remains admissible under tested conditions.

-RISK

-The case remains admissible, but fragility or drift is elevated.
+RISK means the case remains admissible, but fragility or drift is elevated.

-NO_GO

-Structural continuation is not admissible under tested conditions.
+NO_GO means structural continuation is not admissible under tested conditions.

-UNSTABLE

-The structural profile is sufficiently degraded or inconsistent that operational reliability cannot be assumed inside scope.
+UNSTABLE means the structural profile is degraded enough that operational reliability cannot be assumed inside scope.

+The gate is a bounded conversion of measurement, not autonomous decision.

 ---